flutter/website/src/docs/resources/architectural-overview.md

 ---
-title: Flutter Architectural Overview
+title: Flutter architectural overview
 description: A high-level overview of the architecture of Flutter, including the core principles and concepts that form its design.
 ---

 This article is intended to provide a high-level overview of the architecture of